teschmitt/bzippr/README.md

 # bzippr

-A Rust implementation of `bzip2` compression algorithm.
+A Rust implementation of the `bzip2` compression algorithm.

 ## Overview

 bzippr is a command-line tool that implements the `bzip2` compression algorithm from scratch.
-Currently supports run-length encoding (RLE) with Burrows-Wheeler Transform (BWT) implementation in progress.
+The project aims to provide a comprehensive Rust implementation of all stages in the bzip2 compression pipeline.

 ## Features

-- Run-Length Encoding (RLE) compression and decompression
+- ✅ Run-Length Encoding (RLE) compression and decompression
+- ✅ Move-to-Front (MTF) transformation
-- Burrows-Wheeler Transform implementation (in development)
+- ✅ Burrows-Wheeler Transform (BWT) implementation
+- ⏳ Huffman Coding
+- ⏳ Full bzip2 format support
-- Command-line interface for file compression
+- ⏳ Command-line interface for file compression

-- Built with Rust for memory safety and performance
+## Implementation Status

+The project has successfully implemented the following compression stages:

+1. **Run-Length Encoding (RLE)**: A lossless data compression technique that encodes consecutive repeated data elements.
+2. **Move-to-Front Transform (MTF)**: An algorithm that reorders data based on recency of occurrence, improving compression for certain types of data.
+3. **Burrows-Wheeler Transform (BWT)**: A reversible transformation that rearranges input data to improve compressibility.

+These components are fully implemented with comprehensive test coverage, including edge cases and larger datasets.

 ## Installation